-Find out how you can SAVE BIG BUCKS by joining IEEE or SIGDA!
+Find out how you can SAVE BIG BUCKS by joining IEEE or ACM!

 - Travel Visa Info

 Conference attendees from outside the United States are urged to begin their visa application early.
-The waiting time can be long and varies from country to country.
+The wait time can be long and varies from country to country.